percona/everest-doc/docs/administer/rbac.md

     1. Read `namespaces` permissions are required for **all** the **roles**.

-    2. To create, update and delete `database clusters`, backups, schedules, monitoring instances, and restores it is recommended to **explicitly** grant `read` permissions as well for the `database clusters`.
+    2. To create, update and delete database clusters, backups, schedules, monitoring instances, and restores it is recommended to **explicitly** grant `read` permissions as well for the `database clusters`.
 Without these permissions, you would not be able to view these resources, which would not be practical.

     3. To create, update and delete the resources, it is recommended to **explicitly** grant `read` permissions for these resources as well.
 Without these permissions, you would not be able to view these resources, which would not be practical.